From the Suffolk Foundation

 757 923 9090 office

-On December 13 2016, the Suffolk Foundation made its Annual Grant Distributions at the Hilton Garden Inn Suffolk Riverfront.
-This year the Foundation was able to disburse $128,875 to thirty (30) different nonprofit agencies.
-Since the Foundation received its 501 (c) (3) nonprofit community foundation status in October, 2007, it has awarded over $3,600,000 in unrestricted and donor-advised grants and scholarships.
+On December 6 2017, the Suffolk Foundation made its Annual Grant Distributions at the Hilton Garden Inn Suffolk Riverfront.
+This year the Foundation was able to disburse $136,500 to thirty-two (32) different nonprofit agencies.
+Since the Foundation received its 501 (c) (3) nonprofit community foundation status in October 2007, it has awarded over $4,200,000 in unrestricted and donor-advised grants and scholarships.
 The Foundation funded agencies seeking support in the following areas: Cultural Arts, Education, Environment, Health, and Human Need.
 As the invested funds continue to grow, the Board anticipates being able to support more agencies, and a diversity of needs, with more funds.

-- Access College Foundation ($5,000) – will provide operating support of the ACCESS program in the Suffolk public high schools and in 2 Suffolk public middle schools, as well as the colleges Suffolk public school students are attending.
+- Access College Foundation ($5,000) – will provide operating support of the ACCESS program in the Suffolk public high schools and in two Suffolk public middle schools, as well as the colleges Suffolk public school students are attending. (fully funded)

 - American Red Cross of Coastal Virginia ($2,500) – will support American Red Cross direct disaster services (food, shelter, clothing, medications, etc.) to those affected by home fires and other disasters in Suffolk.

-- Boys & Girls Clubs of Southeast Virginia ($3,500) – will help support a tutoring program for 15 students for 30 weeks in Suffolk.
+- Boys & Girls Clubs of Southeast Virginia ($3,500) – will help support a tutoring program for 30 Suffolk students.

 - Chesapeake Bay Foundation ($2,500) – will help support environmental science training for Suffolk Public Schools teachers.